omkarmutte/Zomato-Landing-Page/README.md

 # This is my zomato landing page clone

-## Done with first commit.

-## Set Up created here for our appln